markjnkim/es_mod/01-html/content/step-6-reach-out.md

 ## Introduction

 Way to go!
 The Run Buddy landing page is nearly complete and along the way we have learned a lot of new web development concepts.
-We have received a request from our sales team to build a contact section that can direct user questions and generate potential sales leads.
-This offers a great opportunity to not only practice some of the concepts we have already learned, but also introduce an advanced HTML element called an `iframe`, to create our map, as well as how to design a two column layout.
+We have received a request from our sales team to build a contact section that can direct users' questions and generate potential sales leads.
-Let's take a look at our mock-up to see what we will be building for this section.
+Let's take a look at our mock-up to see what we will be building for this lesson.
 ![Reach-Out Mock-up](./assets/step-6/100-RO-mock-up.png)
-Here's a quick look at the build process for this lesson which starts with adding the markup and then the styling.
+Here's a quick look at the build process which starts with adding the markup and then the styling.
-1) Add markup for the `iframe` element
+1) Add a map
-2) Add markup for Run Buddy's contact info
+2) Add Run Buddy's contact info
 3) Design two column layout
 4) Style section background, alignment, and typography

-## Building the iframe
+## Building the map
-Let's take a close look at this element in our mock-up to see what we will be building in this step. <br />
+Let's take a close look at our mock-up and think about how we will accomplish this step. <br />
 ![Inline Frame Mock-up](./assets/step-6/170-iframe-mock-up-html.png) <br />
-To begin, let's take a look at some of the markup that has been provided for us from Lesson 1.
+Let's begin with the markup that has been provided for us from Lesson 1.
 ```html
 <!-- "reach out" section -->
 <section>
   <h2>Reach Out</h2>
 </section>
 ```
-Under the `h2` element, inside our Reach Out section, we need to add a `div` which we will act as a container for the content in this section.
-We'll do this because all of the contact information is conceptually related and wrapping them in a parent element enables us to constrain their flow to the bounds of that parent.
-Let's add a `class` called `contact-info` to this `div` which we will use later in our style sheet.
+Under the `h2` element, inside our Reach Out section, we need to add a `div` which we will act as a container for the body of content in this section.
+All of the contact information is conceptually related and wrapping them in a parent element, the container, enables us to constrain their flow to the bounds of that parent.
+Let's add a `class` called `contact-info` to this `div` which we can now call the *contact container*.

-The requirements from the design team made it clear that this map needs to be interactive, meaning the users will be able to scroll, move, and zoom on the map.
+The requirements from the design team made it clear that this map needs to be interactive, meaning the users must be able to scroll, move, and zoom on the map.
 But how the heck are we going to do that?
-Thankfully, we just need to use a special HTML element called an `iframe`.
+Thankfully, there is a special HTML element called an `iframe` we can use.
 An `iframe`, which stands for inline frame, is able to nest browsing content and embed an HTML page into the current page.
 An `iframe` can add rich features to our website including videos with playback controls, gif's, and of course maps, but one caveat is that not all websites offer this feature.
-Let's nest the `iframe` into our contact `div` container which we will assign the `.contact-info` class for later styling in CSS.
+Let's place the `iframe` inside the *contact container*.
 In our case, we will use Google Maps to display Run Buddy's address so let's follow the instructions to retrieve an `iframe` for our address.

 > **Video Walkthrough**: For the following steps: